Fiona0710/P5_Print-it-JS/ReadMe.md

-# Premiers pas sur le langage JavaScript
+# First steps on the JavaScript language

 Tools: HTML5, CSS3, Javascript